pololu/p-star-examples/usb-imu-lsm6.X/README.md

-# USB Accelerometer/Gyro example for the LSM6DS33 and P-Star 25K50
+# USB Accelerometer/Gyro example for the LSM6DS33 and P-Star

 ## Summary

-This example code for the [P-Star 25K50 Micro][pstar25m] reads the raw values from the accelerometer and gyro on the LSM6DS33.
+This example code for the P-Star reads the raw values from the accelerometer and gyro on the LSM6DS33.
 The values are formatted as ASCII text and sent to the P-Star's USB virtual COM port, so they can be viewed in a standard terminal program and can be read from other software.

-This example uses the [Microchip USB Stack][mla] to implement a USB device that has one USB CDC ACM virtual serial port, and it uses the PIC18F25K50's I²C module to communicate with the LSM6DS33.
+This example uses the [Microchip USB Stack][mla] to implement a USB device that has one USB CDC ACM virtual serial port, and it uses the PIC's I²C module to communicate with the LSM6DS33.